“Blood pressure tends to go up after menopause.

 What is blood pressure (BP)?

 DotS the definition of BP may vary.
-In High Blood Pressure: High Blood Pressure Symptoms and Causes – What Is Blood Pressure? the (United States) Centers for Disease Control and Prevention’s definition is:
+In High Blood Pressure: About High Blood Pressure – Definition of High Blood Pressure the (United States) Centers for Disease Control and Prevention’s definition is:

-“Blood pressure is the pressure of blood pushing against the walls of your arteries.
-Arteries carry blood from your heart to other parts of your body.
+“Blood pressure is the pressure that occurs when blood pushes against the walls of your arteries.
+Arteries carry blood from your heart to other parts of your body”.2

 High Blood Pressure